Noemi (singer)

+Noemi served as a judge and coach on The Voice of Italy (2013-2015), Sanremo Young (2019), Io Canto Famiy (2025), and co-host her own radio show and acted in television series Baciato dal sole (2016) and Adoration (2025).

 Early life

 Noemi was born in Rome, the eldest daughter of Armando and Stefania.
 Her father was an entrepreneur, and he became a city councilor in Vasto, while her mother was a painter.
 Both of them tried to pursue a musical career, with Armando competing in the Castrocaro Music Festival, and Stefania performing as an amateur singer.
 She has a younger sister, Arianna.

 When she was 19-months-old, she appeared in a TV commercial for diapers brand Pampers.

 She graduated from the Roma Tre University in 2005, earning a Bachelor of Arts in performing arts.
-During her studies, she worked as a filmmaker for Italian television Nessuno Tv.
+During her studies, she worked as a filmmaker for Italian television Nessuno TV.